 When the batter is immersed in hot oil, the carbon dioxide in the batter gets pushed out.

-But this can be replicated by adding bicarbonate of soda which also releases carbon dioxide.
+But instead of using beer, I replicate this by adding bicarbonate of soda which also releases carbon dioxide.
 When fried, the carbon dioxide is replaced by air leaving a light batter.

 How To Make Chip Shop Battered Sausage (No Beer)

-Below is a step-by-step guide on how to make a battered sausage UK chippy style.
-Full recipe instructions are on the recipe card.
+Here’s a summary of how I make battered sausage UK chippy style.
+You can get the full recipe instructions in the recipe card below:

 Step One:

-Pour self-raising flour, bicarbonate of soda, salt and black pepper into a mixing bowl and mix together until evenly distributed.
+I start by pouring self-raising flour, bicarbonate of soda, salt and black pepper into a mixing bowl and mix everything together until it’s evenly distributed.

 Step Two:

-Pour water and add an egg into the mixing bowl.
-Then whisk the mixture together until a thick pouring batter has formed.
+Then I pour water and add an egg into the mixing bowl and whisk the mixture together until a thick pouring batter has formed.

 Step Three:

-Heat oil in a pan, the temperature should be at 180°C. One-by-one dip a sausage into self-raising flour, then into the batter before deep frying.
-Fry for 4 to 6 minutes or until golden and cooked throughout.
+I heat oil in a pan (the temperature should be at 180°C).
+One-by-one I dip a sausage into self-raising flour, then into the batter before deep frying it.
+This takes around 4 to 6 minutes to cook.

-You can also shallow fry the battered sausages.
+You can also shallow fry the battered sausages (like what I did in my pictures).
 Make sure the height of the oil is at least up to half the height of the battered sausage (lying down).
 You would need to turn the battered sausage over halfway into the cooking time.

-Remove from the oil and place on a plate lined with kitchen towel to absorb any excess oil.
-Then once all have fried, eat straight away.
+Once cooked, I remove it from the oil and place it on a plate lined with kitchen towel to absorb any excess oil.
+Then once all have fried, I eat it straight away.

 My Top Tips